 Median time spent in the ED The time half the patients spent in the ED, calculated as the difference between presentation time and departure time.
 The other half of patients spent equal to or longer than this time.
 The time by which 90% of patients had left the ED.
-90th percentile time spent in the ED The remaining 10% spent equal to or longer than this time.
-Percentage of patients who Denominator: spent four hours or less in • All presentations to NSW public hospital EDs. the ED Numerator: Denominator cases where the time between arrival at and departure from the ED was equal to or less than four hours.
+The remaining 10% spent equal to or longer than this time.
+Percentage of patients who spent four hours or less in the ED All presentations to NSW public hospital EDs.
+Numerator: Denominator cases where the time between arrival at and departure from the ED was equal to